0-hafj/p9proxy/README.md

 # p9proxy

+Repo to build Neptune Planet9 image with forward and reverse proxy.
-Neptune Planet9 Image to include a squid proxy to simulate running Planet9 behind a forward proxy.
-Built for running on k8s with environments variables in deploy or configmap.
+Image built to be deployed to Kubernetes with required env variables in deploy or cm.

+Folder ``p9proxy`` including config for squid forward proxy
+Folder ``p9frproxy`` including config for squid forward proxy and HAProxy as reverse proxy.

 ### example deployment
 ```yaml